jwodder/query-issues/README.md

 of issues for each repository as part of the same requests that fetch the repositories themselves.

+If an `-o <path>`/`--outfile <path>` option is given on the command line, all fetched issue information is dumped to `<path>` as JSON Lines at end of execution.

-Outputs the number of repositories fetched, the number of open issues fetched, the elapsed time, and (if possible) the number of API rate limit points used.
+Outputs to stderr the number of repositories fetched, the number of open issues fetched, the elapsed time, and (if possible) the number of API rate limit points used.

 `update-issues`